AriFordsham/GHCWiki/linear-types/examples.md

 The problem with this scheme is that it involves two phases of heuristics (rules and inliner), and in practice programmers have difficulties to predict the performance of any given program.

 A partial remedy to this solution is to stop relying on rewrite rules, and use directly non-recursive representations.
-For example the following representation from Lippmeier et al.:
+For example the following representation from Lippmeier et al. [ http://benl.ouroborus.net/papers/2016-polarized/dpdf-FHPC2016-preprint.pdf](http://benl.ouroborus.net/papers/2016-polarized/dpdf-FHPC2016-preprint.pdf):

 ```
 dataSources i m e =Sources-- 'i' is the array's index type, 'e' the type of elements and 'm' the effects{ arity :: i